Frequently Asked Questions

 We operate on a rolling admissions basis with no set deadlines.
 We evaluate applications when complete and normally make a decision within one week.
 We recommend submitting all materials required for admission at least 30 days prior to the start date for the term you wish to begin.
 60 days prior to the start date is a better target for Canadian and other international students.
 Students are encouraged to apply as early as possible to allow for the best scheduling options, since some course sections may close out if registering late.

-When is the program offered?
 The Adolescence Education program has two start terms - fall and spring.
 You select your start date when you file your application.
 If you are unsure of your start date, select the earliest one that you are most likely to attend.
 Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Admissions Office of your new start date in writing and the start date will be changed.
 During the fall and spring semesters, courses in the graduate adolescence program are offered Monday and Tuesday.
-Classes in Adolescence Education can be scheduled on a two day per week program (Monday-Tuesday).
-The two day program may necessitate a stay over in the Buffalo/Fort Erie area on Monday night depending on your travel distance from the campus.
-The two day program allows completion of certification and master's degree requirements in 3 semesters.
+Student teaching (final semester) is full-time teaching five days a week.